Genetics and cell biology

 Mutations in UMOD cause autosomal dominant tubulointerstitial kidney disease (ADTKD-UMOD), leading to renal damage and chronic kidney disease (CKD).
-The unit showed that uromodulin mutations lead to ER retention of mutant protein.
-This primary effect leads to ER stress, activation of the Unfolded Protein Response, and early induction of inflammation.
+The group showed that uromodulin mutations lead to ER retention of mutant protein, ER stress and Unfolded Protein Response (UPR) activation, and early induction of inflammation.
 The group recently demonstrated that a similar mechanism, i.e. ER retention and UPR activation, is observed for mutations in renin that are localized in the mature protein, and lead to a related form of ADTKD.

 Common variants in UMOD are associated with risk of CKD and hypertension.
-Through human, cellular and animal studies, this research group demonstrated the biological effect of UMOD risk variants, ie increase gene expression, and their causal link with salt- sensitive hypertension and to age-dependent renal damage.
+Through human, cellular and animal studies, this research group demonstrated the biological effect of such risk variants, ie increase gene expression, and their causal link with salt- sensitive hypertension and to age-dependent renal damage.
 The group also showed that UMOD risk alleles have been likely kept at high frequency through evolution due to their protective effect against UTI.

 By studying molecular mechanisms our research has the final goal to identify novel therapeutic targets for renal disease and hypertension.

-Trudu M, Schaeffer C, Riba M, Ikehata M, Brambilla P, Messa P, Martinelli-Boneschi F, Rastaldi MP, Rampoldi L. Early involvement of cellular stress and inflammatory signals in the pathogenesis of tubulointerstitial kidney disease due to UMOD mutations.
-2017 Aug 7;7(1):7383. doi: 10.1038/s41598-017-07804-6.
+Trudu M, Schaeffer C, Riba M, Ikehata M, Brambilla P, Messa P, Martinelli-Boneschi F, Rastaldi MP, Rampoldi L (2017) Early involvement of cellular stress and inflammatory signals in the pathogenesis of tubulointerstitial kidney disease due to UMOD mutations.
+Sci Rep. 7(1):7383. doi: 10.1038/s41598-017-07804-6.

-Schaeffer C, Merella S, Pasqualetto E, Lazarevic D, Rampoldi L. Mutant uromodulin expression leads to altered homeostasis of the endoplasmic reticulum and activates the unfolded protein response.
+Schaeffer C, Merella S, Pasqualetto E, Lazarevic D, Rampoldi L (2017) Mutant uromodulin expression leads to altered homeostasis of the endoplasmic reticulum and activates the unfolded protein response.
 PLoS One.
-2017 Apr 24;12(4):e0175970. doi: 10.1371/journal.pone.0175970.
+12(4):e0175970. doi: 10.1371/journal.pone.0175970.

-Ghirotto S, Tassi F, Barbujani G, Pattini L, Hayward C, Vollenweider P, Bochud M, Rampoldi L*, Devuyst O*.
-The Uromodulin Gene Locus Shows Evidence of Pathogen Adaptation through Human Evolution.
+Ghirotto S, Tassi F, Barbujani G, Pattini L, Hayward C, Vollenweider P, Bochud M, Rampoldi L*, Devuyst O* (2016) The Uromodulin Gene Locus Shows Evidence of Pathogen Adaptation through Human Evolution.
 J Am Soc Nephrol.
-2016 Oct;27(10):2983-2996. doi: 10.1681/ASN.2015070830.
+27(10):2983-2996. doi: 10.1681/ASN.2015070830.